An Involuntary Porn Star: My Story

 I was mortified.

 My mind raced back to the photos.
 I knew who I had been with when the photos were taken, but I couldn't believe he would do something like this to me.
-True, he hadn't been a very stable person, but it had been years since I had broken up with him.
+It had been years since I had broken up with him.
 I told myself that it must've been some thug who had found my lost phone, downloaded my photos from it and posted them online for money.

 But, suddenly, my eyes were drawn to the bottom of the page.

 "For more galleries of user Jack897, click here."

 There they were.
 Two more victims.
 Just as in my case, their names, cities, and occupations were listed above their nude bodies.
 I ran a search query on their names and left messages for both of them.

 They got back to me early the next morning, and they both confirmed that they had dated the same guy I had dated a few years earlier.
 They were completely shocked to learn of their photos.